-As depicted in the diagram below, VMware Tanzu Greenplum on vSphere architecture is made up of multiple layers between Greenplum Database software and the underlying hardware.
+As depicted in the diagram below, VMware Tanzu Greenplum on Dell EMC VxRail architecture is made up of multiple layers between Greenplum Database software and the underlying hardware.
 The architecture diagram describes the four abstraction layers.
-Although this topic assumes a Dell EMC VxRail reference architecture (see Dell EMC VxRail Reference Architecture), conceptually the layers above the infrastructure layer can be leveraged in other VMware vSphere environments, as long as the provider and infrastructure layers can provide similar or better infrastructure.
+Although this document is designed specifically for Dell EMC VxRail (see Dell EMC VxRail Reference Architecture), conceptually the layers above the infrastructure layer can be leveraged in other vSphere environments, as long as the provider and infrastructure layers can provide similar or better infrastructure.

 This layer represents the resource provider, which can be based on physical hardware or a cloud provider.
 For this reference architecture, the resource provider is Dell EMC VxRail.

 The infrastructure layer defines the different networks and the data storage that the virtual machines will use on the upper layer.
 There are three networks defined within this layer:

 gp-virtual-etl-bar, and for this reference architecture the underlying data storage uses a vSAN cluster.

 In a vSphere cluster environment managed by vCenter, the networks are defined as distributed port groups, and the vSAN cluster communicates through the distributed port group

 This layer provisions the virtual machines and Anti-Affinity rules to ensure application high availability on the upper layer.
 For a Greenplum cluster, there are two types of virtual machines:

 The vSAN cluster provides reliable storage for all the virtual machines, which store all the Greenplum data files under the data storage mounted on